Tina Lord: Evans' returns

-Over a decade later, ABC.com announced in April 2008 that Evans would soon return as Tina.
+Over a decade later, ABC announced in April 2008 that Evans would soon return as Tina.
 She reappeared onscreen on June 11, 2008.
 Executive Producer Frank Valentini noted, "Even though Andrea has not appeared on OLTL since 1990, she has remained among the most requested characters to return to the show ...
 I welcome her home to OLTL and to the role where she made an indelible mark on our audience."

 One Life to Live celebrated its 40th anniversary in July 2008 with the return of several former cast members and by revisiting notable plotlines from its past.
 The series paid tribute to Tina's famous 1987 plunge over the Iguazu Falls in a storyline in which villain Carlo Hesser sends her daughter Sarah over a waterfall as well.
 Evans' imminent departure from the series was announced on November 5, 2008.
 Both Evans and ABC noted that the actress' return was always set to be short-term, as her "life, family and home" are in California while One Life to Live tapes in New York City.
 Valentini continued in a statement, "The character of Tina is a very important part of the OLTL canvas ...
 [If] there is an opportunity to have her — Tina and Andrea — return at a future date, the show would be happy to explore it."
 Evans added, "I had a fabulous time bringing Tina back to the show and certainly hope that the chance to take on the role manifests itself again."
 Her last appearance was on November 25, 2008.

-On July 21, 2011, it was announced that Loprieno and Evans would both reprise their roles as Tina in September.
+On July 21, 2011, it was announced that Evans and John Loprieno would both reprise their roles as Tina and Cord respectively in September.
 Evans returned on September 27, 2011.
 She departed on November 15 of the same year.